epicoding/epicoding/README.md

 2. Search & Sort
 	* Add search features.
 Check out Sunspot-Rails
 	* Add dropdowns to sort by category.
 Check out Select2
+	* Add sorting by newest (hint: timestamps), top (highest vote), and hot.
+Propose an algorithm for determining "hot".
 3. Tools:Resource Display
 	* Main page should show max top 10 resources for any given tool, by vote.
 The rest of a tool's resources should be listed on the Tool's view page.
 4. Accessibility